Terabitas/gitbook/rest_api_service_explained.md

 ## Project template `prj-tpl-basi-api`

-This template has everything you need to start building API.
-Moreover it includes code required to persist/read data from MongoDB, few endpoints, docker-compose configurations.
+This template has everything you need to start building REST API.
+Moreover it includes code required to persist/read data from MongoDB, sample endpoints, docker-compose configurations.

 ## API Endpoint functions